hypertrack/quickstart-ios/README.md

 ```
 ### Step 2: Install the SDK dependency

-Quickstart app uses CocoaPods dependency manager to install the latest version of the SDK.
+Quickstart app uses [CocoaPods](https://cocoapods.org) dependency manager to install the latest version of the SDK.
+Using the latest version is advised.

 If you don't have CocoaPods, [install it first](https://guides.cocoapods.org/using/getting-started.html#installation).